MicrosoftDocs/OfficeDocs-Support/Outlook/Client/performance/performance-issues-if-too-many-items-or-folders.md

 3. On the **General** tab, select **Clear Offline Items**.
 4. Select **OK**.

+### Resolutions for Mail-Related issues
+If you have folders with a quantity of items approaching the quantities mentioned above, and stored in an Outlook data (.pst) file or an offline Outlook data (`.ost`) file, move items from the larger folders to separate or smaller folders in the same mailbox or data file.
+Optionally, if you have a Microsoft Exchange online archive, you can move items to that archive or create retention policies to automatically dispose of older items.

+#### Archiving Mail Items

+If you have enabled Online Archive Mailbox, archive items to the Online Archive Mailbox.

+#### Applying a Retention Policy

+Apply a Retention Policy on Mail or Calendar folder to delete older items from this folder.
+(For example: Any item that is not modified within one year moves to the Deleted Items folder.)

+### Additional Diagnostics

 Additionally, you can use the Microsoft Support and Recovery Assistant to diagnose issues that affect Outlook.
-(The tool works for both programs.)
+This tool applies to both calendar and mail issues.

 To download and install the tool, go to the following Microsoft website: